Fabián Ruiz: Early years

 Born in Los Palacios y Villafranca, Seville, Andalusia, Fabián joined Real Betis' youth setup in 2004, aged eight, after starting it out at EF La Unión de Los Palacios.

+Ruiz has credited his mother with bringing him into football.
 He was promoted to the reserves in July 2014, and made his senior debut on 21 September, coming on as a second half substitute in a 4–1 home loss against Marbella in the Segunda División B championship.

 Fabián played his first match as a professional on 16 December, replacing Xavi Torres in the 51st minute of a 1–0 Segunda División away win against Lugo.
-He appeared in six matches during the season, as his side achieved promotion to La Liga as champions.

 Fabián made his debut in the main category of Spanish football on 23 August 2015, coming on as a substitute for Alfred N'Diaye in a 1–1 home draw against Villarreal.

 Loan to Elche

 On 23 December of the following year he renewed his contract until 2019, and was immediately loaned to Elche in the second level.
-He scored his first professional goal on 17 March 2017, netting the first in a 3–1 away win against Gimnàstic de Tarragona.

-Fabián contributed with 18 appearances for the side, suffering team relegation.